 About 15% of addicts in the United States report a diagnosis of mental illness.
 Mental illness is one of the most explicitly stated risk factors for drug use.
 Treating addiction in a mentally ill person can neither begin nor end with the addiction itself – underlying mental health factors must be addressed to achieve long-term success.
 Untreated mental illness can quickly undermine any amount of effort or structure patients and their doctors put forth, so identifying and treating any potential mental illnesses that may be exacerbating an addiction is crucial.

 Comorbidity with Physical Illness

-Substance abuse treatment should be a holistic experience – one that focuses on and enriches your body, mind, and spirit.
+Substance abuse treatment should be a holistic experience that focuses on and enriches your body, mind, and spirit.
 Ascendant New York offers some of the best inpatient substance abuse treatment New York has to offer, focusing on total body wellness and treatment plans that celebrate individual differences.
-If you or a loved one is struggling with a substance abuse problem and requires inpatient substance abuse treatment New York and beyond, contact Ascendant today to begin your unique journey toward recovery.
+If you or a loved one is struggling with a substance abuse problem and requires inpatient substance abuse treatment in New York and beyond, contact Ascendant today to begin your unique journey toward recovery.

 - Substance Abuse and Mental Health Services Administration (US), General (US) O of the S. EARLY INTERVENTION, TREATMENT, AND MANAGEMENT OF SUBSTANCE USE DISORDERS.
 US Department of Health and Human Services; 2016.
 Accessed September 2, 2022. https://www.ncbi.nlm.nih.gov/books/NBK424859/